SU_A_08

 [r] No, but my father had a driving licence in Turkey.

-[i] Tell me about the good things you have experienced in Belgian society?
+[i] Tell me about the good things you have experienced in Belgian society.

-[r] The people in the region where I live are very nice, and they have a very simple life.
-When you do something for them, even if it’s very simple, they really appreciate it and see it as something big.
-One day in Ramadan (The month in which Muslims fast) we made Fattoush (a special Syrian salad) and we gave it to our neighbours, we always do that in our country during Ramadan.
-I was still new in Belgium, I make here the same food that I make there.
-Our neighbour liked it very much and the next day she came to us and said: “I want to pay you for the salad”.
-I was surprised because we never charge for what we give as a gift.
-She was very happy and thought it was such a nice gesture from us.
-She began to cry and became emotional.
-She said, “You are good people”.
-Another situation was with our next neighbors.
-The neighbor made me a scarf for the winter.
+[r] The people in the area where I live are very nice, and they have a very simple life.
+When you do something for them, even if it’s very simple, they appreciate it enormously and see it as something big.
+One day during Ramadan, we made Fattoush and gave it to our neighbours, which is something we always do in our country during Ramadan.
+I was still new in Belgium.
+I make the same food here that I make there.
+Our neighbour really liked it and the next day she came to us and said, ‘I want to pay you for the salad.’
+I was surprised because we never ask for money for something we give as a gift.
+She was very happy and thought it was such a nice gesture on our part.
+She started crying and became emotional.
+She said, ‘You are good people.’
+Another situation was with our next-door neighbours.
+The neighbour made a scarf for me for the winter.
 She bought wool and made it with her own hands.
-They are very good for us and we are good for them.
-Our neighbour who lives among us loves us very much and we love her too.
+They are very good to us and we are good to them.
+Our neighbour who lives below us loves us very much and we love her too.
 We buy gifts for her and she buys gifts for us.
-She comes to us all the time and we made her Fattoush.
+She comes to visit us all the time and we made Fattoush for her.
 She liked it very much and was very happy.
-One day she was sick, and I visited her to see how she was doing.
-She fell on her head.
-I cleaned the wound for her and took care of her.
-She started to cry and said, “You are good people”.
-Her daughter abandoned her.
-She said: “You are very friendly people and your presence compensates for the absence of my daughter”.
-My brothers take care of her and I take care of her.
-She always comes to our house to visit my mother, because my mother rarely leaves the house, especially after my father has died.
+One day she was ill, and I visited her to see how she was doing.
+She fell and hit her head.
+I cleaned the wound and took care of her.
+She started crying and said, ‘You are good people.’
+Her daughter had abandoned her.
+She said, ‘You are very kind people, and your presence makes up for my daughter’s absence.’
+My brothers take care of her and I also take care of her.
+She always comes to our house to visit my mother, because my mother rarely leaves the house, especially since my father passed away.
 Although she and my mother do not understand each other very well, they continue to visit each other.
-She is a very friendly and sweet woman.
-When my father died, she wept for us.
-She said, “You get lonely like me.
-She brought my mother gifts and said to me, “You are like a daughter to me.
-Don’t be sad when your mother is gone, I will be here as a mother to you.
+She is a very kind and sweet woman.
+When my father died, she cried for us.
+She said, ‘You will be lonely like me.’
+She brings my mother gifts and said to me: ‘You are like a daughter to me.
+Don’t be sad when your mother is gone, I will be here for you like a mother.’
 The people in the village are very kind and grateful.
 They appreciate everything you do for them.

 [i] What would you like to say to the new city council?

-[r] If we wanted to make them Muslims, we would have made the Christians in our own country Muslims too.
-If we wanted to influence others, we would have done it there.
-Many Belgians do not know that there are many Christians in Syria, Lebanon, Palestine and Egypt.
-The percentage is very high, not 2% or 3%, or 100 or 200 people, there are very many.
-We have not intervened at all in their convictions.
-I am not interested in making Muslims, I am only interested in improving my life.
-Their faith is their choice and I didn’t come here to change it.
-On the other hand, I don’t want them to try to change us.
-I’m not at all interested in making them Muslims.
-If I wanted to make them Muslims, I would have done it with my Christian friends in my country.
-Everyone has to make their own decision about what they believe.
-We have our religion and they have their religion.
+[r] I wish that these kind people would be part of the new city council and influence the decisions.
+These people have a good impact on us.
+Just as the bad things have a negative influence on us, the good things have a positive influence.
+They even help us forget the racism and the bad things that have happened to us.
+The good people really help us forget the bad things that happen to us.
+Those good people must have a voice in the city council.
+We want them to have a positive influence and compensate for the negative influence.
+Some Belgians are worried because they think that Muslims in Belgium want to turn Belgium into a Muslim country.
+What would you say to them?
+If we wanted to make them Muslims, we would have made the Christians in our own country Muslims too.
+If we wanted to influence others, we would have done so there.
+Many Belgians don’t know that there are many Christians in Syria, Lebanon, Palestine and Egypt.
+The percentage is very high, not 2% or 3%, or 100 or 200 people, there are many.
+We have not interfered in their beliefs at all.
+I am not interested in converting people to Islam, I am only interested in improving my life.
+Their faith is their choice and I did not come here to change it.
+On the other hand, I do not want them to try to change us either.
+I am not at all interested in converting them to Islam.
+If I wanted to convert them, I would have done so with my Christian friends in my country.
+Everyone must make their own decision about what they believe.
+We have our religion and they have theirs.
 We believe in our religion, we respect it and we grew up with it.
 I also grew up with Christians in my country.
-They need to understand that this is not the first time we have seen Christians.
-In our country we have Christians and churches.
-If people here were to read history, they would know how many old churches we have in Syria.
+They must understand that this is not the first time we have seen Christians.
+In our country, we have Christians and churches.
+If people here read history, they would know how many old churches we have in Syria.
 We love their churches and we respect them because they are part of our history.
-It is not at all true that we came here to convert them.
+It is not true at all that we came here to convert them.
 We love their religion and we respect it.
 Syria was originally a Christian country in the past.
 It was not originally a Muslim country and now we are a secular country.
-We never thought about converting Christians here or in our country.
+We never thought of converting Christians here or in our country.
 We came here because there are more opportunities in life here.
-I didn’t come here to change or influence anyone.
+I did not come to change anyone or influence anyone.

 [i] What things and memories do you miss from your country?